 - Cleft palate

-- Deviated septum (a common structural abnormality in which the septum, the center section of the nose, is shifted to one side, usually the left)
+- Deviated septum (a common structural abnormality in which the septum, the midline cartilage separating the two sides of the nose, is shifted to one side)

 Young Children and Sinusitis